angular/material/docs/content/Theming/01_introduction.md

 Theming allows changing the color of your AngularJS Material application.
-If you need more custom styling (such as layout changes including padding, margins, etc) you will need to either write CSS rules with custom selectors, or build a custom version of the `angular-material.css` file using SASS and custom variables.
+If you need more custom styling (such as layout changes including padding, margins, etc) you will need to either write CSS rules with custom selectors, or build a custom version of the `angular-material.css` file using Sass and custom variables.

 > <b>Note:</b> The Material Theming system provides the <a ng-href="/api/service/$mdThemingProvider#mdthemingprovider-setnonce-noncevalue">